 If you think you may be eligible for Priority Assist and you need immediate assistance with a fault or new line connection, please call us on 13 2203 (faults on your existing line) or 1800 331 286 (new line connections).

 How long will I stay registered for?

-Once your application has been approved, you'll stay registered for Priority Assist for up to three years, depending on your circumstances.
+Once your application has been approved, you'll stay registered as a Priority Assist customer for up to three years on your fixed voice service.